Medicine at Churchill College

 If you have any specific questions about the medical course before you come into residence please don’t hesitate to get in contact.

 Below are some suggestions for background reading before you arrive in Cambridge.
 For your information, the main subjects you will be studying in your first year are: anatomy, biochemistry and physiology, should you want to start thinking about these topics.
 As above, we would recommend you waiting until you arrive in Cambridge to purchase any text books.

-- Guidance on knowledge, skills and behaviours medical students learn at UK medical schools.
-Promoting excellence: standards for medical education and training
+- Outcomes for graduates.
+General Medical Council.
+Available at: https://www.gmc-uk.org/education/undergraduate/undergrad_outcomes.asp.
+Guidance on knowledge, skills and behaviours medical students learn at UK medical schools.
+Please prioritise reading this.

-Consider subscribing to the Student British Medical Journal — an international monthly medical journal aimed at medical students, allowing you to keep up to date with medical research and developments.
+- Consider subscribing to the Student British Medical Journal – (www.student.bmj.com) – an international monthly medical journal aimed at medical students, allowing you to keep up to date with medical research and developments